mcandre/yao/README.md

 The complex shebang above provides a POSIX compliant way to load the Common Lisp interpreter and query CLI arguments.

+The repetition `$0 $0` in the shebang works around a limitation in CLISP, which historically failed to present the name of the script for querying.

 ## Import libraries

 ```commonlisp